TsaiChuWang/Cloud-RAN-Simulation-Electronic-Fence-Based-on-NFV/Document/RRCSetUp.md

 Send the first RRC message to the gNB-CU
 This process will establish a UE-level F1 connection

+In the Multiple gNB System system, we will simulate the process of random access here.
+This part is not as rigorous as the access part.
+In fact, when the number of gNBs increases dramatically, it takes a very large amount to delineate within the range.
+In the follow-up, we also need to consider the situation of changing hands, in order to avoid dragging down the efficiency (note: the work we use to simulate the hardware will definitely be slower than the hardware, we will try our best to face this situation We will randomly access a Cell like random access, and then connect to a better signal through the algorithm.
+The following figure shows the calculation process in the Multiple gNB System system.

+In this step, we will initially configure the MCG, Connected Primary Cell and SCG, Connected Secondary Cell according to the distance in this way.
+After passing it to the CU to update the configuration, we will send the updated UE_Information back to the gNB, and finally return to the UE to overwrite it. configuration.

 **Parameter**

 | Name | Value | Characteristic |